Ruins of an ancient fortified Canaanite and Philistine Harbor city.

 The Philistines: The “Sea Peoples” from the Aegean sea landed in Canaan and Egypt in waves of invasions during the 12th Century BC, and settled along the eastern shores of the Levant – a region called “Pleshet”, named after the Philistines (Hebrew: Plishtim).
 The Philistine Pentapolis (“5 cities”: Ashdod, Ashkelon, Ekron, Gath and Gaza) were probably established at about 1130 BC.

-Decline: Relocation of the harbour (8th Century):
+Decline: Relocation of the harbor (8th Century):

 Ashdod was one of the Philistine main cities, located inland along the Via Maris road.
 The port city of Ashdod was first located in Tel Mor.
 However, it small size did not fit the maritime activity of the Iron Age.